zeitwork/zeitwork/internal/edgeproxy/README.md

 3. **Storage**: Certificates stored in PostgreSQL for persistence across restarts
 4. **Validity**: Let's Encrypt certificates are valid for 90 days

-### ACME HTTP-01 Challenge
+### ACME TLS-ALPN-01 Challenge

-The proxy uses HTTP-01 challenge, which requires:
+The proxy uses TLS-ALPN-01 challenge, which requires:

-- Port 80 accessible from the internet
+- Port 443 accessible from the internet
 - DNS records pointing to the proxy
 - Domain must be verified in the database (`verified_at IS NOT NULL`)

 Challenge flow:

 1. Certmagic requests certificate from Let's Encrypt
-2. Let's Encrypt responds with a challenge token
+2. Let's Encrypt responds with a challenge
-3. Let's Encrypt makes HTTP request to `http://domain/.well-known/acme-challenge/{token}`
+3. Let's Encrypt makes TLS connection to `https://domain:443` with ALPN protocol "acme-tls/1"
-4. EdgeProxy serves the challenge response
+4. Certmagic responds with the challenge certificate via TLS handshake
 5. Let's Encrypt validates and issues certificate

+**Advantages of TLS-ALPN-01**:

+- Works through port 443 (HTTPS) which we already handle
+- No need for port 80 to be accessible
+- Challenge handled automatically in the TLS handshake
+- Works seamlessly with TCP load balancers forwarding 443→8443

 ## Health Checking